matplotlib/matplotlib/doc/users/interactive_guide.rst

 Interactive Figures
 *******************

-One of the most powerful ways to use matplotlib is interactive figures.
+One of the most powerful uses of matplotlib is interactive figures.
 At the most basic matplotlib has the ability to zoom and pan a figure to inspect your data, however there is also a full mouse and keyboard event handling system to enable building sophisticated interactive